nicolauatala/Chocotastic-RxSwift/README.md

 Without a DisposeBag, you’d get one of two results.
 Either the Observer would create a retain cycle, hanging on to what it’s observing indefinitely, or it could be deallocated, causing a crash.

 To be a good ARC citizen, remember to add any Observable objects to the DisposeBag when you set them up.
 The DisposeBag will clean up nicely for you.

+## Where to Go From Here

+Try adding a couple things to make this application even more reactive:

+- Change the CartViewController to use a reactive table view (instead of a label) to display the contents of the cart.

+- Allow the user to add or remove chocolates directly from the cart, automatically updating the price.